Ben Winspear: Early life

-Ben Winspear was born around 1976 in Wagga Wagga.
+Ben Winspear was born around 1975/1976 in Wagga Wagga, and was raised alongside younger brother Dallas in Hobart, Tasmania, where he attended an alternative community school.
+His father Les was a founding member of Hobart's Big Monkey Theatre.

+In 1995, at the age of 19, Winspear relocated to Sydney, after being accepted into the National Institute of Dramatic Art (NIDA).
+He graduated in 1997, with a Bachelor of Dramatic Art (Acting).

 Career

 Stage

-Winspear has had a long career in various roles in theatre, including as actor, adaptor, assistant director, director, dramaturge, lighting designer, performer, scenic artist, set and/or property maker, and flyman.
-His first credited role was as flyman for a production of Don Pasqualein 1990 at the Tasmanian Conservatorium of Music in Hobart, Tasmania.
+Winspear has had a long career in theatre, as actor, adaptor, assistant director, director, dramaturge, lighting designer, performer, scenic artist and set designer.
+His first credited role was as flyman for a 1990 production of Don Pasquale at the Tasmanian Conservatorium of Music.

-In 2002 Winspear appeared in Same, same But Different, a major work created by Kate Champion and performed by dance theatre company Force Majeure, along with dancer Roz Hervey, actor Nathan Page, and others.
-The work was performed at Sydney Festival, Brisbane Festival, Sydney Opera House, and the Melbourne Festival.
-Also in 2002, he appeared in Great Expectations at the Drama Theatre (Sydney Opera House).
+In 1998, after graduating from NIDA, Winspear was cast as Edmund in a production of King Lear for Bell Shakespeare.
+In 2002, he appeared in Same Same But Different, a major work created by Kate Champion with dance theatre company Force Majeure, touring the eastern states of Australia.
+That same year, he appeared in a stage production of Great Expectations at the Sydney Opera House.

-He was resident director at Sydney Theatre Company for three years (2003–2005), during which time he directed Morph, These People, This Little Piggy, The Metamorphosis, and Thyestes.
+Winspear was resident director at Sydney Theatre Company from 2003 to 2005, during which time he directed Morph, These People, This Little Piggy, The Metamorphosis, and Thyestes.

-In 2009 he appeared in Baghdad Wedding for Company B.

-He appeared with Marta Dusseldorp in Joanna Murray-Smith's adaptation of Ingmar Bergman's 1973 film Scenes from a Marriage for Queensland Theatre in 2017.
+In 2008, Winspear played Viktor in a Sydney Theatre Company production of Frankenstein.
+In 2009, he appeared in Baghdad Wedding for Company B. He later appeared with wife Marta Dusseldorp in Joanna Murray-Smith's adaptation of Ingmar Bergman's 1973 film Scenes from a Marriage for Queensland Theatre, in 2017.

-Winspear was an associate artist for the Griffin Theatre Company in Sydney, and has worked as assistant director with Barrie Kosky, Robyn Nevin, Howard Davies, Garry McDonald, and Jean-Pierre Mignon.
+Additionally, Winspear was an associate artist for Sydney's Griffin Theatre Company, and has worked as assistant director with Barrie Kosky, Robyn Nevin, Howard Davies, Garry McDonald, and Jean-Pierre Mignon.
 Later, for Archipelago Productions, he directed sellout seasons of The Maids by Jean Genet, and Winterreise by Franz Schubert, as well as productions of The Bleeding Tree by Angus Cerini, which re-opened the Theatre Royal, and Venus and Adonis.